 With time and patience you calves will also increase in size.

-From here lower your heels towards the ground, then contract the calves and push through the ball of your foot to raise your heels as high as possible, and contract the calves in the top position.
+From here lower your heels towards the ground, then push through the ball of your foot, raise your heels as high as possible, and contract the calves in the top position.

 The single leg calf raise is the same exercise as above, only that this time your entire weight is supported by only one of your legs.